 How you recognize your donors will depend on your organization and resources.
 But your donor stewardship plan should strive to make every donor feel valued by, involved in, and inspired by your organization’s efforts.

-Step 4: Outline your communication strategy & stewardship matrix.
+Step 4: Outline a communication strategy and donor stewardship matrix.

 Using the opportunities you’ve developed, the next step for your donor stewardship plan is to create a stewardship matrix.

-Here is a donor stewardship matrix that uses the example segments from step two (new, loyal, major, and planned giving donors):
+Here is an example donor stewardship matrix that uses the example segments discussed above:

 To create your matrix, group your stewardship opportunities into four categories: acknowledgment, recognition, reporting, and ongoing engagement.
 Then, decide which donors should receive those communications and when.

 Be aware that stewardship should work alongside your organization’s overall communication strategy.
-If you've just sent a thank-you to a donor, you may not want to overlap that with an ask for a fundraising campaign.
-But you may want to send them a personal invite to a major event that your organization is promoting.
-Working with your organization’s communications plans will help you keep stewardship personal.
+If you've just sent a thank-you to a donor, you may not want to overlap that with an ask for a fundraising campaign, but an event invite may be appropriate.
+Reference your organization’s communications plans to keep your stewardship personal and well-timed.
+This is another reason why using the right tools to track outreach and engagement is crucial—tidy records make it easy to know when you last reached out and why.

-Also, when you communicate with donors, focus on what they achieved by making a gift rather than your organization.
-Using donor-centric language will help them understand their impact — and make them feel like the hero.
+Also, when you communicate with donors, focus on what they achieved by making a gift rather than how your organization benefited from it.
+Using donor-centric language will help them understand their impact—and make them feel like the driving force behind your work.

-If your donor stewardship plan includes having personal conversations with donors, try to get to know them really well.
+For high-impact donors, your donor stewardship plan should include regular one-on-one conversations with donors.
+Make the most of these opportunities!
 Remember personal details, such as mentions of birthdays or anniversaries.
-Referencing these details in follow-up conversations will show that both you care, allowing you to connect on a deeper level.
+Referencing these details in follow-up conversations will show that you care, allowing you to connect on a deeper level.

-Step 5: Evaluate your donor stewardship plan & implement feedback.
+Step 6: Evaluate your donor stewardship plan and make changes.

 Your stewardship techniques should evolve as you learn more about your donors.
 If your donor stewardship plan isn’t improving retention rates or inspiring larger gifts, try to figure out where you can improve and strengthen relationships.